-We are now deferring this scheme until early 2019.
-This is because we need more time to plan the specialist work required having come across a number of unforeseen issues during the project planning process due to the historic nature of this bridge.
+We are now deferring the main scheme until early 2019.
+This is because we need more time to plan the specialist work required.

-A temporary repair to the damaged southeast corner (southern side) of Tilford Bridge will be carried in the next 3-5 weeks under a full road closure; this is necessary to keep the bridge safe until the main works are programmed.
-The footpath over the bridge will remain open for pedestrians while these works take place. details of the diversion route for all vehicles and equestrians are further below, a letter drop will take place shortly to inform local residents.
+Tilford Road will be under a full road closure; it is necessary to keep the bridge safe until the main works are programmed.
+The footpath over the bridge will remain open for pedestrians while these works take place.

 What does the scheme involve?